How New York could dramatically increase its public space

 Right now, these spaces are hidden within the private realm, at the back end of long lots that make up much of New York City’s grid.
 Stretching back from the street 100 feet or more, the typical lot in Manhattan is filled completely with a building, creating city blocks that consist entirely of built structures.
 A new architectural proposals asks a bold but somewhat realistic question: What if a small segment of these lots were opened up and turned into public space?

 This is the provocation of Eran Chen, founder of the New York architecture firm ODA.
-Instead of fully built out lots, Chen envisions that Manhattan’s blocks could be spliced through with a network of inner courtyards, almost like alleyways, that could be used for outdoor dining, public open space, or even a new kind of car-free street of pedestrian-focused storefronts.
+Instead of fully built-out lots, Chen envisions that Manhattan’s blocks could be spliced through with a network of inner courtyards, almost like alleyways, that could be used for outdoor dining, public open space, or even a new kind of car-free street of pedestrian-focused storefronts.
 Gradually, as buildings are renovated or torn down for new development, these spaces could be opened up.

 With a few tweaks to the planning system and some building owners willing to try something new, the idea could gradually become reality.